andrewskyboss/milestone-project-02/README.md

 ## Version Control
  - Used Git for version control.
  - Additional copy vere created localy
- - Constantly versions vere updated
+ - Constantly versions were updated and merged

 ## Deployment